 Because how else would you make the best out of what the region has in store?

 Of course, the dream is Positano, one place anyone should have on their Italy bucket list.
-But I’ll leave that for when I grow up and I’m rich and famous.
+But I’ll leave that for when I grow up and I’ll be rich and famous.
 Or just rich.
 Needless to say, accommodation prices in Positano are sky-high.

 Thus, the cheaper accommodation option, but still with a breathtaking view and the perfect location for an Amalfi Coast road trip itinerary was for us this beautiful apartment in Vietri sul Mare.

 My first thought as I took the last curve and noticed where I was supposed to park the car, was fear and panic.

 The parking space was just a piece of narrow stranded cement.
 Can I park the big SUV here?
 No, I can’t!